Entering the Belgian coffee market

-Through what channels does coffee reach the end market?
+2. Through what channels does coffee wind up on the end market?

 As an exporter, you can use different channels to bring your coffee to the Belgian market.
 Entering the market will vary according to the quality of your coffee and your supplying capacity.
-Bear in mind that shortened supply chains are a general trend in Europe.
+Bear in mind that shortening supply chains are a general trend in Europe.
 This means that retailers and coffee roasting companies are increasingly sourcing their green coffee directly.
 The below figure shows the most important market channels for green coffee beans entering Belgium.

 Figure 6: Market channels for green coffee in Belgium

 Importers play a vital role in the coffee market, functioning as supply chain managers.
-They maintain wide portfolios from various origins, pre finance operations, perform quality control, manage price fluctuations and establish contact between producers and end buyers, such as roasters.
+They maintain wide portfolios from various origins, pre-finance operations, perform quality control, manage price fluctuations and establish contact between producers and roasters.
 In most cases, importers have long-standing relationships with their suppliers and customers.

 Green coffee beans mainly enter Belgium via the Port of Antwerp and the Port of Zeebrugge.
 Most green coffee traders in Belgium are located near these ports.
 In general, importers either sell the green beans to roasting companies in Belgium or re-export them to other European buyers.

-Large-scale importers usually have minimum quantity requirements starting at around 10 containers, covering a wide ranges of qualities, varieties and certifications.
+Large-scale importers usually have minimum volume requirements starting at around 10 containers, covering a wide range of qualities, varieties and certifications.
 At the same time, they provide strong support on logistics, marketing and financial operations.
-Examples of large-scale importers in Belgium include Efico, Supremo and Coffeeteam.
+Examples of large-scale importers in Belgium include EFICO, Supremo and Coffeeteam.

-Specialised importers are able to buy small volumes of high-quality and single origin coffees, from micro-lots to full container loads (FCL).
-Examples of specialised importers in Belgium are: 32Cup and Rucquoy Frères, both focusing on specialty and high-quality coffees.
+Specialised importers are able to buy small and medium-sized volumes of high-quality and single origin coffees, from micro-lots to full container loads (FCL).
+Examples of specialised importers in Belgium are: Sucafina Specialty and Rucquoy Frères, both focusing on specialty and high-quality coffees.
 They sell their coffees to specialty coffee shops, such as Caffènation.

-Who may find this an interesting channel?
+For which companies is this an interesting entry channel?
 The most interesting channel for you will depend on the quality of your coffee and your supply capacity in terms of volume.
 If you are an exporter of green coffee beans and can you offer high volumes (10 containers or more), you should look into entering the Belgian market through large importing companies.
 These companies usually have agents or representative offices in producing countries, which can be your first point of contact.

-Specialised traders can be interesting if you have evidence of high cupping scores at least 80 or higher, although some buyers may require scores higher than 85, plus sustainability certification, such as organic or fair trade, or you are selling single origin coffee.
+Specialised traders can be interesting if you have evidence of high cupping scores of at least 80, although some buyers may require scores higher than 85, plus a high degree of transparency and traceability.
 Keep in mind that many specialised importers prefer to work directly with producers or cooperatives.

-Most large roasters buy their own coffee beans at the country of origin, although they might also source through importers.
+Most large roasters buy their own coffee beans from the country of origin, although they might also source through importers.
 Roasters usually perform analysis and cup testing to check the evenness of the roast and to identify any defects that can occur in post-harvest processes, such as fermentation, drying and storage.
-Large roasters usually blend different qualities of green coffees to maintain quality constant.
+Large roasters usually blend different qualities of green coffees to safeguard quality consistency.
 The final product is distributed to retailers and the food service industry.

-Roasters can operate under their own brands or private labels.
+Roasters can operate under their own brands and/or private label.
 Examples of large roasters operating under their own brands in Belgium include Rombouts, Sas Coffee and Miko Koffie.
 In addition to roasting under its own brand, Beyers also roasts for retailers’ private label brands.

-Who may find this an interesting channel?
-Supplying to large-scale roasters is only interesting if you are able to supply large volumes at consistent quality.
+For which companies is this an interesting entry channel?
+Supplying directly to large-scale roasters is only interesting if you are able to supply large volumes at consistent quality.
 If you work with bulk coffees, discuss minimum quality and other requirements, such as certification, with your potential buyer.